-Consequently, I’m happy to market myself as someone who has faced most of the problems that business owners and managers are facing now.
-Someone who is happy to use their experience to try to help.
+Consequently, I’m happy to market myself as someone who has faced most of the problems that you might be facing now.
+Someone who is happy to use their experience to try to help you.

-I have over 35 years’ experience in business and higher education as a business owner, management consultant and educator.
+I have over 35 years’ experience in business and higher education as an entrepreneur, management consultant and university lecturer.
 That experience has been accumulated in five main phases:

 I was a co-founder of this business startup which produced business television programmes and pioneered live satellite transmission for clients including British Petrolum, SmithKline Beecham and numerous teaching hospitals.
 I was primarily responsible for development of all finance, administration, project management and information systems, and introduced one of the UK’s earliest PC-based computer networks.

 Doctus undertook business process re-engineering and change management programmes for clients.
 I developed and introduced new business processes, management information systems and staff development programmes for clients in the nuclear power and other sectors.

 Leeds Metropolitan University (University lecturer)